Htoomyat99/wordle/README.md

 - You can use hints by sliding up the bottom sheet.
 - Progress is saved locally, so you can continue your game anytime.

-## 🤝 Contributing

-Feel free to contribute by submitting pull requests or suggesting features.
-Ensure that you follow the code style and best practices used throughout the project.

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## 📧 Contact

-If you have any questions or feedback, feel free to contact me at [your-email@example.com].
+If you have any questions or feedback, feel free to contact me at [htoomyat.20399@gmail.com].